Savolainen osakunta: Administration

 Judicial status of the nation – just like other nations – is based on the Universities Act and also the regulations of the university.

 The highest deciding body of the nation is the meeting of the nation, where the inspector heads the meeting.
 At the beginning of 2008, the inspector is Martti Nissinen, professor of Old Testament studies in the Faculty of Theology at the University of Helsinki.

 The nation is governed by the nation council, which is chosen every year.
 The council is headed by the curator, who is an older member or a former member.
 The regulations of the nation explicitly state that the curator must be at least a proper (or former) member.
 The curator is chosen every other year, and has a term of two years.
 The curator for the term 2024-2025 is Lauri Hatakka.
-Other members of the council are; excecutive director, secretary, treasurer and four councillors.
+Other members of the council are executive director, secretary, treasurer and four councillors.
 Practical activities are taken care by functionaries.